 Would Doing All that Be Worth it?

 Living stingy can help you achieve your financial goals.
-If you wanted to pay off your student loan, start college savings account for your kids or afford a beautiful house, then you may manage to do it.
+If you wanted to pay off your student loans, start college savings account for your kids or afford a beautiful house, then you may manage to do it.

 When you sacrifice a little bit and save more, then you are placing more value on things that matter and that you truly desire.